lockss/lockss-rtd-manual/docs/installing/installer.rst

    Commands in this section are run as a privileged user who can become ``root`` or ``lockss`` via :program:`sudo` [#fnprivileged]_.

-The next task is to run the LOCKSS Installer's :program:`install-lockss` script.
-The process of running :program:`install-lockss` consists of the following phases:
+The next task is to run the LOCKSS Installer.

 --------------------------------
 Overview of the LOCKSS Installer
 --------------------------------

+When you invoke the LOCKSS Installer, the installation process goes through various phases:

-*  :ref:`Checking the System User and Group`: no interaction expected.
+*  Checking that the ``lockss`` system user and group exist.
+No user interaction is expected.

-*  :ref:`configuring-iptables`, :ref:`configuring-firewalld`, :ref:`configuring-ufw`: if necessary, will prompt you to confirm before modifying the configuration of :program:`iptables`, :program:`firewalld` or :program:`ufw` (respectively), which might incidentally prompt you for your :program:`sudo` password.
+*  Configuring :program:`iptables`, :program:`firewalld` and :program:`ufw` for K3s.
+If applicable, you will be prompted to confirm before your system configuration is modified.
+You may incidentally be prompted for your :program:`sudo` password.

-*  :ref:`Configuring CoreDNS for K3s`: if necessary, will prompt you to enter non-loopback IP addresses of DNS servers.
+*  Configuring CoreDNS for K3s.
+If applicable, you will be prompted to enter non-loopback IP addresses of DNS servers.

-*  :ref:`Installing K3s`: will prompt you for a Kubernetes state data storage directory.
+*  Installing K3s.
+If applicable, you will be prompted for a Kubernetes state data storage directory.

-*  :ref:`Testing the K3s Node`: no interaction expected.
+*  Testing the K3s node.
+No user interaction is expected.

+After the LOCKSS Installer succeeds, you can also optionally run the K3s Configuration Checker.

 -----------------------------
 Invoking the LOCKSS Installer
 -----------------------------

-To start the installation process, run this command (which is relative to the :ref:`lockss-installer-directory`) as a privileged user who can become ``root`` or ``lockss`` via :program:`sudo` [#fnprivileged]_:
+To start the installation process, run this command (relative to the :ref:`lockss-installer-directory`) as a privileged user who can become ``root`` or ``lockss`` via :program:`sudo` [#fnprivileged]_:

 .. code-block:: shell

    scripts/install-lockss

+The installer will run through its phases, each of which is described in its own section below.
+The first phase is :ref:`Checking the System User and Group`.

 ----------------------------------
 Checking the System User and Group
 ----------------------------------

+.. rubric:: Heading

+This phase begins with the heading :guilabel:`Checking the system user and group...`.

 .. rubric:: Description

 During this phase, :program:`install-lockss` will check that the ``lockss`` user and group exist on the host system.

-.. rubric:: Heading

-This phase begins with the heading :guilabel:`Checking the system user and group...`.

 .. rubric:: Steps